ibm-cloud-docs/discovery-data/migrate-wks.md

 {{site.data.keyword.discoveryshort}} has an entity extractor tool that you can use to define a type system.
 The entity extractor user interface is similar to the {{site.data.keyword.knowledgestudioshort}} user interface that is used to annotate documents that you add to corpus for a machine learning model.
 However, in {{site.data.keyword.knowledgestudioshort}}, you define root-level entities only, not subtypes or relationships.

 As an alternative to importing a {{site.data.keyword.knowledgestudioshort}} model as is and applying it as an enrichment, you can also import a {{site.data.keyword.knowledgestudioshort}} corpus.
 When you add a {{site.data.keyword.knowledgestudioshort}} corpus to the {{site.data.keyword.discoveryshort}} entity extractor tool, any root-level entities from the corpus are represented as new entities in the {{site.data.keyword.discoveryshort}} entity extractor workspace.
-Entity subtypes and relations are not recognized.
+Entity subtypes are not recognized unless you take steps to retain subtype information.

-For more information, see [Importing a {{site.data.keyword.knowledgestudioshort}} corpus](/docs/discovery-data?topic=discovery-data-entity-extractor#entity-extractor-import-wks).
+Relations and coreferences from the {{site.data.keyword.knowledgestudioshort}} machine learning model are not represented, neither are any custom dictionaries that are associated with the model.

 Things to consider when choosing whether to import a model or import a corpus:

 -  You can continue to edit the type system when you import the corpus.
 When you import a trained model, you cannot subsequently edit it in {{site.data.keyword.discoveryshort}}.
--  An imported model that you apply to a collection as an enrichment can find and tag entity subtype and relation information in addition to root-level entities.
-An entity extractor enrichment can find and tag root-level entities only.
+-  An imported model that you apply to a collection as an enrichment can recognize any entity subtype, relation, and coreference information that the original model was trained to recognize in addition to root-level entities.
+An entity extractor enrichment can find and tag entities only.

+For more information, see [Importing a {{site.data.keyword.knowledgestudioshort}} corpus](/docs/discovery-data?topic=discovery-data-entity-extractor#entity-extractor-import-wks).

 ## Retaining subtype information
 {: #migrate-wks-subtypes}